SharePoint/sp-dev-docs/docs/general-development/how-to-create-an-external-content-type-from-an-odata-source-in-sharepoint.md

 ### Core concepts for working with OData external content types

-The following articles provide background information about OData and the OData connector in SharePoint 2013.
+The following articles provide background information about OData and the OData connector in SharePoint.